floweredscarf/su25/labs/lab06/index.md

 What are the tradeoffs between these two implementations?
 Neither one is strictly "better" than the other in all situations, but when might we want to use one of them?
-Discuss with your partner.
+Discuss with a partner.

 ## Aside: Generics and Autoboxing